openstack-archive/infra-manual/doc/source/developers.rst

 configured gate pipeline, then Gerrit will merge the code into trunk.

-Besides running the gate tests, the gate pipeline determines the order of changes to merge accross multiple repositories.
+Besides running the gate tests, the gate pipeline determines the order of changes to merge across multiple repositories.
 The changes are tested and merged in this order, so that for each change the state of all other repositories can be identified.